whatwg/web-history/README.md

   first specified, as part of Web Applications 1.0.

 - [del.icio.us begins providing a REST API that makes data available in JSON](http://inkdroid.org/journal/2005/09/21/delicious-json/);
-  within next three years, Flickr, Yahoo, Google, and most other major providers of Web-based services begin to provide APIs that expose data formatted in JSON.
+  within the next three years, Flickr, Yahoo, Google, and most other major providers of Web-based services begin to provide APIs that expose data formatted in JSON.